the80scalled/misc/net/vpnrouter.md

 ##### TomatoUSB and iptables: a tale of woe

 And after about a dozen hours of experimentation, I discovered that TomatoUSB's latest build for RT-N66U (August 2016 or so) is riddled with bugs -- including a bug that, under dual WAN, generates improperly formatted iptables configuration every time anything in the network changes.
 I worked around this by writing a script that ran every few seconds and looked for /etc/iptables.error and, if it was found, fix it with a few `sed` lines and apply it.
-What a joke.
+This kind of worked, but eventually I realized that this was completely ridiculous and switched to AsusWRT-Merlin.